virizar/ngron/README.md

 ### Things to do
 - [ ] Broader testing
   - Large files, weird characters.
+  - Windows, Mac OS
 - [ ] Full compliance with JSON spec
   - Identifiers are not really compliant with the spec
 - [ ] Benchmarks and test
-  - Memory consumption and performance vs original implementation?
+  - Memory consumption and performance vs original implementation
 - [ ] Optimizations
   - Compact json object data structure
   - Stream input instead of reading all string in memory
   - Better handling of allocations in tokenizer/parser
-  - Multithreading?
+  - Multithreading
+- [ ] Prebuilt binaries

 ### Tests